About Economics at LVC

 Economics involves understanding complex systems that are a feature of today’s global economy, so as an economics major, you'll have an array of employment opportunities in government and the private sector.
 LVC's curriculum focuses on understanding business operations through economic theory, micro- and macroeconomics, comparative economic systems, and quantitative analytical methods.
 You'll learn how societies produce, distribute, and consume goods and services.

 You can tailor your studies to develop specialized knowledge and abilities, while putting theory into action through simulations (including a European Union simulation), case studies, and internship opportunities.
-The program is designed to prepare students for entry-level positions in government or the private sector, or for graduate school in business, economics, or law.
+The program is designed to prepare you for an entry-level position in government or the private sector, or for graduate school in business, economics, or law.

-- Many economics majors study abroad in one of LVC’s dozen programs, while others elect to gain real-world experience through internships at the Philadelphia or Washington, D.C.
+- Many economics majors study abroad in one of LVC’s dozen programs, while others gain real-world experience through internships at the Philadelphia or Washington, D.C.
 Centers.

 - LVC is accredited by the Accreditation Council for Business Schools and Programs.